djaus2/Meltdown/README.md

 based content is simple to annotate with some characters at the start of the line.

-**This is a work in now COMPLETE subject to bug fixes and improvements.**
+**This work is now COMPLETE subject to bug fixes and improvements.**

 [See blog posts on this](https://davidjones.sportronics.com.au/search.html?query=Meltdown)